 As we near the end of the year, I want to share what we’ve been focusing on in 2017 at the Kate B. Reynolds Charitable Trust and give you a glimpse of what’s ahead.

 Below you will find news from the Trust.

-The Kate B. Reynolds Charitable Trust is excited to share the August 2017 grant cycle announcements.
+The Kate B. Reynolds Charitable Trust is excited to share the February 2018 grant cycle announcements.
 To be eligible for funding, applicants must complete an advance consultation with the Trust before submitting an application.

-Please find the Poor and Needy Division funding announcement here.
+Please find the Local Impact in Forsyth County funding announcement here.

-Please find the Health Care Division funding announcement here.
+Please find the Health Improvement in North Carolina funding announcement here.

 Residents in Edgecombe and Nash Counties are working together to improve the health of the community by tackling the issues of fair housing and food access.

 With support from the Trust, local groups are working to improve the health of McDowell County and the surrounding region by expanding workplace wellness opportunities.

 We are pleased to announce Tom Brown joined the Trust this month as the new vice president of programs and Alison Elster joined in June as program coordinator.